portfolio

 Postprocessing of raw input data files is a delightful step in data analysis and data format conversion for javascript web-based visualization.
 This modules help reading, plotting and converting all sorts of georeferenced input data formats.

 Basic input data formats such as CSV or JSON are usually translated into Pandas format to clean and filter the data we aim for, using arrays, dictionaries and lists.
-The output is converted into JSON or Parent/Child JSON format.
+The output is converted into JSON or Parent/Child JSON.

 Conversion